jennyosato/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. 15-countthatword count the number of lines that matches a pattern
 17. 16-whatsnext prints out 3 lines after a pattern match
 18. 17-hidethisword prints lines that does not match the pattern
+19. 18-letteronly display all lines of file starting with a letter